 HADEN, THOMAS.
 LETTER, 1862.
 0.1 cu. ft.
 Soldier in the Army of Northern Virginia; possible POW.
 Collection consists of an incomplete letter dated July 8, 1862 from Haden to his wife talking about marching and battle.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-027.

 Glasarchitektur: Bewohnte Glashauser und Glasanbauten, co-written with Egon Bohmer, and a sketch of a

 HAGANS, HARRISON (1796-1867).
 ACCOUNT BOOKS, 1836-1858.
 0.2 cu. ft.
 General store proprietor and iron furnace operator in Brandonville, Virginia (now West Virginia).
 Time book said to have documented workers at Muddy Creek Furnace and daybooks from Hagans' general store.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1988-057.

 HAGER, ANNE JUDKINS.
 PAPERS, 1828-1990, n.d.
 Genealogical researcher, and collector of her family

 papers.
 Papers consist of files, books, and newspaper clippings gathered by Hager and other family

 members on the Preston family of Southwest Virginia (particularly the Abingdon branch), and other